 “Bees, We Love you.
 We want to show you our love in a time-honored way humans have always shown love: we want to feed you lots of good food: the pollen and nectar from naturally grown wildflowers.
 We want you to be healthy and happy and share many more Valentine’s Days with us.”

 If truth be told, growing seeds and especially food is really just a hobby for me.
 I do it quite earnestly and often obsessively, but it’s not like I’m not going to eat if I don’t grow my own food.
 That has not always been true for my ancestors or for people around the world.
 If they don’t grow their own gardens, they don’t eat.
 And they don’t have extra money to buy fancy seed-germinating setups.

-A great-grandmother I met described for me how she grew seeds back in the Depression of the 1930s living on the plains in Colorado.
+A great-grandmother I met described for me how she went about seed starting back in the Depression of the 1930s living on the plains in Colorado.
 It’s a method that she still uses because it works so well and costs nothing.
 In her retirement she lives in a city townhome and but she still gardens in big pots on her patio…and each Spring she has egg-carton trays full of eggs with seedlings on her windowsill.